opnfv/ipv6/docs/release/configguide/featureconfig.rst

 IPv6 Configuration - Setting Up a Service VM as an IPv6 vRouter
 ===============================================================

-This section provides instructions to set up a service VM as an IPv6 vRouter using OPNFV Gambia Release installers.
+This section provides instructions to set up a service VM as an IPv6 vRouter using OPNFV Hunter Release installers.
 Because Open Daylight no longer supports L2-only option, and there is only limited support of IPv6 in L3 option of Open Daylight, setup of service VM as an IPv6 vRouter is only available under pure/native OpenStack environment.
 The deployment model may be HA or non-HA.
 The infrastructure may be